Skip to main content

 A CT scan uses x-rays to make detailed, cross-sectional images of your body.
 This test can help show if any lymph nodes or organs in your body are enlarged.
 It isn’t usually needed to diagnose AML, but it may be done if your doctor suspects the leukemia is growing in an organ, like your spleen.

 CT-guided needle biopsy: In some cases, a CT can be used to guide a biopsy needle into a suspected abnormality, such as an abscess.
 For this procedure, you lie on the CT scanning table while the doctor moves a biopsy needle through the skin and toward the mass.
 CT scans are repeated until the needle is within the mass.
-A sample is then removed and sent to the lab to be looked at under a microscope.
+A sample is then removed and sent to the lab to be looked at with a microscope.

-PET/CT: Some machines combine the CT scan with a PET scan (PET/CT scan).
+Some machines combine the CT scan with a PET scan (PET/CT scan).
 For a PET scan, glucose (a form of sugar) containing a radioactive atom is injected into the blood.
 Because cancer cells in the body grow rapidly, they absorb large amounts of the radioactive sugar.
 A special camera can then create a picture of areas of radioactivity in the body.
 With a PET/CT scan, the doctor can compare areas of higher radioactivity on the PET scan with the more detailed appearance of that area on the CT.

 Magnetic resonance imaging (MRI)